BEWARE: DO NOT CONSENT TO ANY KIND OF SEARCH AT ANYTIME!

 c.
 You do not have to explain where you are going and where you are coming from.

 d.
-Do not be intimidated in giving up your Constitutional Rights: Do not compromise principles and give up your legal rights just because you are under some sort of stress, anxiety, pressure of duress.
+Do not be intimidated into giving up your Constitutional Rights: Do not compromise principles and give up your legal rights just because you are under some sort of stress, anxiety, a pressure of duress.
 Standing up for your 4th Amendment Rights and other Constitutional Rights will always be your best bet.

 e. if you are driving a car, you must show your driver’s license and registration. if you are not the driver and are a passenger YOU DO NOT HAVE TO SHOW I.D.

 f.
 Showing Identification: You don’t have to show to police identification just because they ask you.
 Simply don’t respond to the request.
-However if you are detained based on a reasonable suspicion or arrested you may have to give your name and prove who you are in order to be released.
+However, if you are detained based on a reasonable suspicion or arrested you may have to give your name and prove who you are in order to be released.

 g.
 Ask if you are free to leave: If the officer says yes, then politely walk away.
-If you are under being detained or arrested, you have a right to ask and know why.
+If you are being detained or arrested, you have a right to ask and know why.

 6. Am I being Detained By The Police?

 a.
 Stop and Frisk: In Terry v.
 Ohio, 392 U.S. 1 (1968), The United States Supreme Court allows police officers to stop a suspect on the street and frisk him without probable cause to arrest, if the police officer has a reasonable suspicion that the person has committed, is committing, or is about to commit a crime and has reasonable belief that the person, according to the police, “may be armed and presently dangerous.”
 Police may conduct a quick surface search of the suspect outer clothing for weapons if they have reasonable suspicion that the suspect stopped is armed.
-This reasonable suspicion must be based on “specific and articulable facts” and not merely an officers hunch or subjective opinion.
-The police must have specific fact and information that a crime has been, is or might be committed and that the officer has a reasonable suspicion that the person stopped is involved, or will be in the crime.
+This reasonable suspicion must be based on “specific and articulable facts” and not merely an officer’s hunch or subjective opinion.
+The police must have specific fact and information that a crime has been or might be committed and that the officer has a reasonable suspicion that the person stopped is involved, or will be in the crime.
 Stopping any Black person after a crime is not acceptable and yet is often done by Police in the Black Community.
 This permitted police action has subsequently been referred to in short as a “Terry Stop” or “Stop and Frisk” or simply a “Terry Frisk”.
 The Terry stop was later extended to temporary detention of persons in vehicles, known as traffic stops.

-Police Officers nationwide have abused Terry v, Ohio in order to commit Racial Profiling and Racial Targeting by randomly detaining and stopping and frisking Black males,.
-This is here to help you resist them and tell them NO!
+Police Officers nationwide have abused Terry v, Ohio in order to commit Racial Profiling and Racial Targeting by randomly detaining and stopping and frisking Black males, This is here to help you resist them and tell them NO!
 Even if searched for a weapon under a legitimate stop it is illegal for the police to search further, or for them to go inside your pockets.
 They are allowed to pat down for an obvious weapon for their own safety during a brief legal detainment and that’s it, they can search no further.

-Amount of time in detention: The police can only detain you for a reasonable time to ascertain whether or not you are involved in criminal activity.
+The amount of time in detention: The police can only detain you for a reasonable time to ascertain whether or not you are involved in criminal activity.
 After that they must release you or your detention turns into an arrest.
 A reasonable time is usually ten to 15 minutes only for lawful detention.